mrjex/K8s-Experiments/README.md

 - A **Cluster** is made of several nodes that contains Pods, which in turn have docker containers

 - **Scaling** is accomplished by changing the number of replicas in a Deployment.
 Scaling out a Deployment will ensure new Pods are created and scheduled to Nodes with available resources.
 Scaling will increase the number of Pods to the new desired state.

-#### Kubernetes CLI Tools

-- **Minikube** is a command line tool that creates a 1-node virtual box to run the Pods with the objective to consume minimal resources with respect to the limited resources of the average user's computer

-- **Kubectl** interacts with the Kubernetes API via a command line interface

-- **Helm** is a package Manager for kubernetes

-- **Kustomization** is a configuration transformation tool

-### Amazon Web Services - EKS

-- Amazon EKS runs the Kubernetes management infrastructure for you across multiple AWS availability zones to eliminate a single point of failure

-- Easy to integrate with other AWS services (IAM, Load Balancer, EC2 Spot Instances and CloudWatch log, etc.)

-- To create a cluster in the EKS service, you can do it in one of three ways: ekctl CLI, AWS Management Console, AWS CLI.
-After browsing the documentation I went with the eksctl command line utility because it involved the least amount of steps and was easier to automate and via shell scripts.

-- AWS EC2 --> Amazon Elastic Compute Cloud --> Provides secure computing capacity in the cloud --> Allows one to launch and manage virtual machines in the cloud

-- Since I used AWS EC2 in the previous Real Estate project with the Flask server and ML prediction (link here), I decided to use AWS Fargate instead.
-If I would go with the EC2-approach, I would be able to manage the nodes manually via the AWS UI.
-The benefits with Fargate is A, B and C.

-- Fargate is a serverless option for running docker containers

-- EC2 --> Provides control of the services and the infrastructure behind the scenes for the developer

-##### Fargate

-- Fargate --> Since the service itself takes care of the infrastructure so that you don't have to manually manage the instances/nodes, it's safe to say that going with this service is the more flexible option in the sense that unpredictable workloads won't be a problem to the dynamic infrastructure

-- AWS Fargate is a serverless computing engine that allows you to run containers in the cloud without having to manage the underlying infrastructure.
-It is a compute engine for Amazon Elastic Container Service (ECS) that enables you to deploy and manage Docker containers without having to provision and manage the underlying servers or clusters.

-- AWS Fargate --> Schedule Pods

-###### Load Balancing with Fargate

-- AWS Fargate & AWS ELB (Elastic Load Balancer)

-- Fargate integrates with Elastic Load Balancing (ELB), which allows you to distribute traffic evenly across multiple containers.
-This helps ensure that your application is highly available, and that traffic is directed to healthy containers.
-You can use ELB to manage traffic to your containers and automatically adjust the number of containers running based on traffic patterns.